 Every scoop of this delightful dessert is bursting with the delicate flavors of real mint leaves, which have been carefully blended with a hint of vanilla extract and dark chocolate chips.
-The result is a harmonious blend of sweet and refreshing flavors that is sure to tantalize your taste buds and cool you down in the heat.
-But this ice cream isn't just delicious - it's also a true embodiment of nature's beauty.
-With its natural green hue and the subtle aroma of fresh mint, it's a feast for both the eyes and the senses.
+This fresh mint ice cream isn’t just delicious – it’s also a true embodiment of nature’s beauty with it’s natural green hue.

 So why not share the magic of this earthy dessert with your loved one today?
-Whether you're enjoying it on a lazy afternoon in the garden or savoring it as a sweet treat after dinner, the refreshing taste of mint and the rich aroma of chocolate are sure to melt your heart away.
-So go ahead and indulge - you deserve it!
+Whether you’re enjoying it on a lazy afternoon in the garden or savoring it as a sweet treat after dinner, the refreshing taste of mint and the rich aroma of chocolate are always a win!

 There is something so wonderful about making homemade ice cream from the greens in your garden.
 It truly beats anything you could find in grocery stores.
 And the fresh mint taste?
-All directly from the fresh mint leaves.
-I could not find any peppermint extract here in Oman, and to be honest I preferred the natural herbaceous fresh mint flavor, vs the overwhelming spearmint flavor you may get when using peppermint oil.
+It comes directly from the fresh mint leaves.
+I could not find any peppermint extract here in Oman, and to be honest, I preferred the natural herbaceous fresh mint flavor to the overwhelming spearmint flavor you may get when using peppermint oil.

-This recipe is written for an ice cream maker, but not to worry.
-If you don't have an ice cream maker you can still make this ice cream.
-See recipe notes below!
+This recipe is written for an ice cream maker, but don’t worry.
+You can still make this ice cream without one.
+See the recipe notes below!

 The secret to making perfect ice cream at home: